arosca/generator-react-spa/README.md

 ### Flux

-Flux is the application architecture that Facebook uses for building client-side web applications.
-It complements React's composable view components by utilizing a unidirectional data flow.
-It's more of a pattern rather than a formal framework, and you can start using Flux immediately without a lot of new code.
+Flux is the application architecture that complements React's composable view components by utilizing a unidirectional data flow.

+### Backbone

+Backbone.Model's and Backbone.Collection's are used as Flux stores.

 ### Browserify